Supportive Housing at Wellspring

-Wellspring Lutheran Services has identified that the lack of safe and affordable housing is one of the most significant challenges facing our children and families, particularly young adults.
-A survey of former Wayne County foster care youth revealed that 47% of the respondents have experienced one or more periods of homelessness prior to age 20 and 23% were homeless immediately upon leaving foster care.
+With a significant lack of safe and affordable housing, youth who age out of foster care often have nowhere to go and end up homeless.
+In a survey of former Wayne County foster care youth, we learned that 47% of the respondents experience one or more periods of homelessness prior to age 20 and 23% were immediately homeless upon leaving foster care.

-To meet these challenges, Wellspring Lutheran Services worked with the Damone Group to develop Oakman Place at 811 Oakman Blvd. in Detroit to help struggling families.
-Oakman Place offers nine one-bedroom and 15 two-bedroom units on Oakman Boulevard, just east of the Focus: HOPE campus.
-The one-bedroom units are reserved for homeless youth and one of the two bedroom units for homeless families.
-The remaining units have been made available to families at 60% AMI (Area Media Income) or below.
+To help address this issue, Wellspring worked with the Damone Group to develop Oakman Place in Detroit to help struggling families.
+Oakman Place offers nine one-bedroom and 15 two-bedroom units on Oakman Boulevard, located just east of the Focus: HOPE campus.
+The one-bedroom units are reserved for homeless youth and one of the two-bedroom units for homeless families.
+The remaining units are available to families at 60% AMI (Area Media Income) or below.

-Wellspring Lutheran Services provides an opportunity for homeless youth to obtain housing and supportive services as they move into the adult world of self-sufficiency and independence.
+In addition, Wellspring provides an opportunity for homeless youth to obtain housing and supportive services as they move into the adult world of self-sufficiency and independence.
 Supportive services are provided onsite, including case managers, educational liaisons and employment specialists.